 Despite this, the travel industry never reached the total levels from 2019.
-After the summer, these sectors sharply declined again, and this will be further deteriorated by the new restrictions from the Government https://www.nhosh.no/contentassets/9b5c2de1369a46cdb0cf96c435b3c951/200929_bransjetall-handel-oktober 2020.pdf and local authorities.
+After the summer, these sectors sharply declined again, and this will be further deteriorated by the new restrictions from the Government and local authorities.
 Despite an increase in the spending inside Norway, the recovery of the Norwegian economy does not only depend on the local expenditures.
 It also requires maintaining the pre-Covid-19 export levels and the recovery of our trading parties' economies which Norway export to.
 Norway's Central Bank34 estimate that the BNP of our trading partners will decrease by 6% in 2020, and this will affect the demand for Norwegian exports.